ninest/NSR/src/content/articles/songs.md

 Ran into some terrorist
 Had a little talk

-We push them YAH!
+We push them (YAH!)
-We Kick them YAH!
+We Kick them (YAH!)
-We push them kick them YAH YAH!
+We push them kick them (YAH YAH!)
 Into to the river
 Left them to drown

 We don't need no terrorist
 Hanging around

+## *Attend C*

+A is for Attend C
+I is for Injury
+R is for Report Sick
+B is for Born to Geng
+O is for OOC
+R is for RMJ
+N is for Never Try
+E is for Excuse

+Down by the MO
+Took a little walk
+Ran into the MO
+Had a little talk

+Beg him (YAH!)
+Plead him (YAH!)
+Beg him, plead him (YAH YAH!)

 ## Cold Wind
 In the early morning march